-Every year 8 million metric tons of plastic enters the ocean.
+Every year 11 million tonnes of plastic enters the ocean.
 It can take hundreds for it to break down, which means the plastic entering the ocean today will still be harming our oceans long after the people who used it are gone.
 It's left as a daily threat to marine life, and we're only starting to find out what devastating affects it's having to marine animals and entire ecosystems.

 One of the main ways plastic and especially discarded fishing gear threatens marine animals is by entanglement.
 Marine life easily get caught in these, and those who can't break free often die from exhaustion, starvation or drowning.
 Unfortunately even the ones who are lucky enough to break free often get serious wounds or even lose a limb.
 The animals that become entangled then attract others, who often also end up in the same situation.
 These discarded fishing gears are lethal traps that can drift around our oceans for many decades, and millions of marine animals die in them every year.